Search

 1. Floor height and accessibility

-In a high floor van, nothing is done to change the height of the floor.
+In a high-floor van, nothing is done to change the floor height.
 This means we do not convert the van to have a high floor–no alterations are made in terms of floor height, and the floor is completely flat with no steps.

-But, with a low floor van, the manufacturer “cuts” the van’s floor and lowers the floor to decrease the ramp angle for wheelchair users getting into the van.
-For walk-on riders using the regular seats, they have to have enough mobility to climb up the step and then get into the seat.
+But, with a low-floor van, the manufacturer “cuts” the van’s floor and lowers the floor to decrease the ramp angle for wheelchair users getting into the van.
+Walk-on riders using the regular seats have to have enough mobility to climb up the step and then get into the seat.

 2. Ramp or lift

-In a high floor van, a ramp will be steeper.
-We compensate for this by making the ramp longer, flattening the angle.
+A ramp will be steeper in a high-floor van.
+We compensate for this by making the ramp longer and flattening the angle.

-In a low floor van, it’s more difficult to install a lift–and sometimes, it’s just not possible.
-Most low floor vans have a ramp.
+In a low-floor van, it’s more challenging to install a lift–and sometimes, it’s just impossible.
+Most low-floor vans have a ramp.

 The flat floor

-Having a high floor wheelchair van means you get a flat floor.
-This makes the van more accessible because wheelchair users and walker users can both move functionally around the van with ease.
+A high-floor wheelchair van has a flat floor, which makes it more accessible.
+Wheelchair users and walker users can both move functionally around the van with ease.

 Ability to choose a ramp or a lift